 Duplicate samples are analyzed randomly to assess precision on an ongoing basis.
 If an analyte is rarely detected in a matrix type, use an LFM duplicate.
-An LFM duplicate is a second portion of the sample described in 1020 B.7 to which a known amount of the analytes of interest are added before sample preparation.
+An LFM duplicate is a second portion of the sample described in ¶ 7 above to which a known amount of the analyte(s) of interest is added before sample preparation.
 If sufficient sample volume is collected, this second portion of sample is added and processed in the same way as the LFM.
-If there is not enough sample for an LFM duplicate, then use a portion of a different sample (duplicate) to gather data on precision.
+If there is not enough sample for an LFM duplicate, then use a portion of an alternate sample (duplicate) to gather data on precision.
 As a minimum, include one duplicate sample or one LFM duplicate with each sample set (batch) or on a 5% basis, whichever is more frequent, and process it independently through the entire sample preparation and analysis.
 Evaluate LFM duplicate results for precision and accuracy (precision alone for duplicate samples).
 If LFM duplicate results are out of control, then take corrective action to rectify the matrix effect, use another method, use the method of standard addition, or flag the data if reported.
-If duplicate results are out of control, then re-prepare and reanalyze the sample and take additional corrective action, as needed.
-When the value of one or both duplicate samples is less than or equal to 5 times the MRL, the laboratory may use the MRL as the control limit, and the duplicate results are not used.
-Refer to the method being used for specific acceptance criteria for LFM duplicates or duplicate samples until the laboratory develops statistically valid, laboratory-specific performance criteria.
-If the method being used does not provide limits, calculate preliminary limits from the IDC.
+If duplicate results are out of control, then re-prepare and re-analyze the sample and take additional corrective action, as needed.
+When the value of one or both duplicate samples is less than or equal to five times the minimum reporting limit (MRL), the laboratory may use the MRL as the control limit, and the duplicate results are not used.
+Refer to the method of choice for specific acceptance criteria for LFM duplicates or duplicate samples until the laboratory develops statistically valid, laboratory-specific performance criteria.
+If the method of choice does not provide limits, calculate preliminary limits from the IDC.
 Base sample batch acceptance on results of LFB analyses rather than LFM duplicates alone, because the LFM sample matrix may interfere with method performance.